Carlos González (footballer, born 1973)

 Carlos Eduardo González Ambríz (born 5 November 1973) is a Mexican former footballer who played in the Mexican top flight.

 Career

 He had his best years playing for Necaxa, where he played the final match of the 2002 season against Club América.
-He also played for Tampico Madero, his hometown team, Querétaro and Monterrey.
+He also played for Tampico Madero, his hometown team in Tampico, Querétaro and Monterrey.

 Early in his career, he played for the Mexican youth team alongside players such as Oswaldo Sánchez and Duilio Davino.